forestgrape/coronavirus/index.md

 <p id='evolution-and-adaption'>-----</p>

 ## Evolution and Adaption
-The evolution rate of coronaviruses is fast because of a short average generation time and the mechanism they copy their RNA.
+The evolution rate of coronaviruses is fast because of a short average generation-time and the mechanism they copy their RNA.
 The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
-* RNA-dependent RNA polymerase, which yields high rate of random point mutations.
+* RNA-dependent RNA polymerase, which yields a high rate of random point mutations.
 * a homologous recombination mechanism.
-Coronaviruses have large genomes (in comparison to other viruses and messenger RNAs) which both backs the mentioned recombinations and encodes complex proteins.
+Coronaviruses have large genomes (in comparison to other viruses and messenger RNAs) which both back the mentioned recombinations and encodes complex proteins.
 Overall they can fast adapt to changed or new environments if given time and opportunity and they can change the metabolism of the target cells in various ways.
 [in work]

 <p id='section-habitat'>-----</p>

 ## Habitat
-><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infected-entity) such as tissues, organs, oragnisms which are frequently infected.
+><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infected-entity) such as tissues, organs, organisms which are frequently infected.
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs. </span>

 ><span id='host'> A *Host* of a virus is an animal which has virus [habitats](#habitat) i.e. the animal has cells which are subject to frequent virus infections. </span>

 ><span id='natural-host'>A *Natural Host* of a virus is an animal which plays a relevant role in the spread of a virus.</span>

 Possible habitats are subject to constraints by life cycle.
-For viruses in a natural equilibrium, this are mostly the places which are involved in the survival of the virus strain i.e. places relevant for spread.
+For viruses in natural equilibrium, the locations are involved in the survival of the virus strain i.e. relevant for spread.
 Places relevant for spread can be:
 * cells in which efficient virus replications takes place.
 * cells which upon infection diminish the host immune response.

-So in a natural equilibrium hosts are usually natural hosts too.
-Hosts which are non Natural Hosts occur primarly if the environmental conditions improved for a virus.
+So in natural equilibrium hosts are usually natural hosts too.
+Hosts which are non Natural Hosts occur primarily if the environmental conditions improved for a virus.

 ### conquering new habitats
 The virus can get attached to a cell type or host the given strain hasn't been endemic.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
 If the new target is a new species an interspecies transmission has occurred.
-Since in new habitats there often is different evolutionary drive, the line of viruses can give raise to a new virus strain.
+Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.

 ### interspecies transmissions
 As the [movement of virions](#movement-of-virions) is random, virions reach animals at random.
 Two cases [for programmers: switch(animal) aka animal match]: